HatimFertat/lol_coach/README.md

    - **Macro Agent Tab**: Get strategic advice.
    - **Build Agent Tab**: Receive item build recommendations.
 4. (Bonus) Use the "Auto-Reset after Update" option to clear conversation history automatically.

 ---

+## Features
+- **MacroAgent**:
+  - Summarizes the game state.
+  - Provides strategic insights, such as turret status, jungle objectives, and team performance.

+- **BuildAgent**:
+  - Recommends optimal item builds based on the player's champion, role, and game progress.
+  - Fetches builds from lolalytics for accurate and up-to-date recommendations.

+- **GUI**:
+  - User-friendly interface with tabs for interacting with each agent.
+  - Supports mock game states for testing.
+  - Auto-reset option for clearing conversation history after updates.

+---